 You should never let these words frame who you are.
 How others act toward you is an indication of who they are.
 If you don’t take these things personally, you claim a power over your enemy and “their bad day”.

 “Away with the world’s opinion of you, it’s always unsettled and divided.”

 It is easy to assume that we know everything about a situation and that we understand the point of view of others completely.
 However, this is rarely true.
 We never really understand the true nature of any situation or know how it will unfold.
 In addition, we rarely know what it is that other people want from us.

 When you assume something, you make an ASS out of U and ME.
 Get it?
 Yeah, it’s a lame joke, I know, but it does ring true, doesn’t?

 What happens when you assume something when you think someone is doing or feeling something, and you’re wrong?
 Most of the time when you assume or misunderstand things about people, you create drama.

 Unfortunately, we were taught to be little FBI agents, looking for clues and thus, filling in the blanks.
-But the truth is, we don’t have criminal profiling degrees, we’re just ordinary people…well, most of us.
+But the truth is, we don’t have criminal profiling degrees, we’re just ordinary people… well, most of us.

-Instead of assuming what’s wrong or what secretive things may be going on, try communicating.
 Yes, people have the ability to lie, but, in order to live a life worthy of yourself, you must take the high road.
 You must practice asking questions, instead of assuming that you know the answer.
 Sometimes, you are wrong about what you think, no matter how many clues you think you have.